Setting the Record Straight — A political memoir

-In this first hand account of how the 10-year Carr government conducted its business, Carl recalls amusing anecdotes of events that occured while he was in government and tells what really happened behind the scenes when Morris Iemma succeeded Bob Carr as Premier, and how on a whim Iemma brought Carl’s career to an end over the Cronulla Riot Report.
+In this first hand account of how the 10-year Carr government conducted its business, Carl recalls amusing anecdotes of events that occurred while he was in government and tells what really happened behind the scenes when Morris Iemma succeeded Bob Carr as Premier, and how on a whim Iemma brought Carl’s career to an end over the Cronulla Riot Report.
 This political memoir is his opportunity to set the record straight.

 About the author — Carl Scully